-There is no state match and EPA has revised its cash draw policy.
+There is no state match and EPA has revised its cash draw policy as described in "Class Exception from the Clean Water and Drinking Water State Revolving Fund Cash Draw Rules", dated November 18, 2022.
 Therefore, TWDB will draw federal funds using acceptable evidence of expenditures.